Nissan Patrol: 4W70 series

-The Nissan 4W70 Carrier was introduced in 1950 based on the Dodge M37.
+The Nissan 4W70 Carrier was introduced in 1950 loosely based on the Dodge M37.
 The 4W70 used the M37's chassis, but the 4W60 Patrol's drivetrain.
 The grille was narrower and the front fenders changed.
 The 4W72 was introduced in 1955 (the 4W71 designation was skipped) with changes to the hood, grille, and headlights.
 Power increased to 105 hp due to the new Nissan NC engine.
 Modifications again to the hood, fenders, and grille and an increase in power to 145 PS led to the 4W73, introduced in 1959 and powered by the Nissan P engine.

-Second generation (60; 1959–1980)
+Second generation (60; 1960)

-The soft-top Nissan Patrol 60 (two-door; 2200 mm wheelbase) and G60 (two-door; 2500 mm wheelbase) were first sold in Australia in 1960.
-Left-hand drive L60/GL60 models were sold outside of Australia.
+The soft-top Nissan Patrol 60 (two-door; 2200 mm wheelbase) and G60 (two-door; 2500 mm wheelbase) were introduced in October 1960.
+Left-hand drive L60/GL60 models were also built, for various export markets.

-Canadian and American customers could get Patrols only from 1962 until 1969.
-Patrols were sold through Datsun dealerships, making it the only Nissan-badged vehicle sold in the USA until the early 1980s, when the Datsun marque was phased out (barring a small test batch of about 100 Nissan Cedrics that was also exported to the US in the early 60s).
+Canadian and American customers could get Patrols from 1962 until 1969.
+Nissan Patrols were sold through Datsun dealerships, making it the only Nissan-badged vehicle sold in the US until the early 1980s, when the Datsun marque was phased out (barring a small test batch of about 100 Nissan Cedrics that was also exported to the US in the early 60s).
 An extra-long wheelbase version, the H60, was also available.

 The 4WD Nissan Patrol 60 series was produced in short, medium, and long wheelbase versions.
 It had a manual transmission type-F3B83L at first with three and later with four speeds, and a two-speed transfer case with part-time four-wheel drive.
 The motor was the P engine, a 3956 cc inline overhead-valve six-cylinder, featuring bathtub-shaped combustion chambers and a fully balanced seven-bearing crank shaft.
 With two doors in front and one at the back and four seats (driver and companion in front, two parallel back seats), the extra-long wheelbase version (the H60) was available with eight-passenger capacity.

 In 1963, the KG60 (and KGL60) hard-top models were introduced.

 Nissan Australia claimed that the 60 series Patrol was the first vehicle to drive across the Simpson Desert in Australia, and built much publicity around the 50th anniversary of the event, including a re-enactment with a similar vehicle ending on 21 July 2012 to publicise the impending release of their new-generation Y62.
-However, a conflicting account claimed that a Toyota Land Cruiser support vehicle arrived before the Patrol.